 - Factors are variables that take on a limited number of different values

 - They are often referred to as categorical variables.

-- One of the most important uses of factors is in statistical modelling; since categorical variables enter into statistical models differently to continuous variables, storing data as factors ensures that the modelling functions will treat such data correctly.
+- One of the most important uses of factors is in statistical modeling.
+Since categorical variables enter into statistical models differently to continuous variables, storing data as factors ensures that the modeling functions will treat such data correctly.

 - R provides both ordered and unordered.

 - Arrays: multi-dimensional (multiply subscripted) collection of data entries.

 - Matrices (as in maths) – a 2-dimensional array.

 - Turning a vector with 24 values into a 3 x 4 x 2 array

 Data Structures – Matrices: Important special case of arrays with many operators and functions exclusively for matrices.